 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.

-Date of Inscription: 2009
+- Date of Inscription: 2009

-Category: Cultural site
+- Category: Cultural site

 UNESCO’s World Heritage Centre’s short description of site no. 1298:

 Stoclet House is one of the most accomplished and homogenous buildings of the Vienna Secession, and features works by Koloman Moser and Gustav Klimt, embodying the aspiration of creating a ‘total work of art’ (Gesamtkunstwerk).
 Bearing testimony to artistic renewal in European architecture, the house retains a high level of integrity, both externally and internally as it retains most of its original fixtures and furnishings.

-This is of course a huge disappointment and you will most likely not venture out into this neighbourhood unless you have a sincere interest in architecture or like me, an interest in seeing new world heritage sites.
-There is a hope that the authorities of Brussels and Belgium will be able to do something about this, in collaboration with the remaining heirs of the Stoclet family.
+This is of course a huge disappointment.
+You will most likely not venture out into this neighbourhood unless you have a sincere interest in architecture.
+Or like me, an interest in seeing new world heritage sites.
+There is a hope that the authorities of Brussels and Belgium will be able to do something about this.
+Of course, this must be done in collaboration with the remaining heirs of the Stoclet family.